 Art in the Park

-Olympic Park proudly presents ‘Art in the Park’, a series of 28 installations, artworks and exhibits dotted around the entire site – whilst some are large and looming, others are a little more subtle and easy to miss (especially the Olympic tree rings high up, produced by Ackroyd and Harvey).
+Olympic Park proudly presents ‘Art in the Park’, a series of 26 installations, artworks and exhibits dotted around the entire site – whilst some are large and looming, others are a little more subtle and easy to miss (especially the Olympic tree rings high up, produced by Ackroyd and Harvey).

-One of our favourite pieces of Art in the Park (other than the Arcelormittal Orbit, obviously) is the Spiegelei Junior silver ball by Jem Finer, as it sits atop a hill overlooking the Pringle / velodrome creating some rather distorted reflections – if you dare, put your head inside to see the Olympic Park upside down.
+One of our favourite pieces of Art in the Park (other than the Arcelormittal Orbit, obviously) is the Spiegelei Junior silver ball by Jem Finer, as it sits atop a hill overlooking the Pringle / velodrome creating some rather distorted reflections.
+If you dare, put your head inside to see the Olympic Park upside down.

-Westfield Stratford Shopping Centre
+Westfield Stratford City

 One of Europe’s largest shopping centres (250 stores and counting), Westfield Stratford also boasts a lot of outdoor bars and restaurants as well as a cinema and several food courts so this might be a suitable place for respite after a day of walking around Queen Elizabeth Olympic Park.

 Our favourites include Breakfast Club (particularly their Mexican Benedict breakfast dish), Randy’s Wings (American style chicken wings – dirty as, in a good way) and craft beers from the retro arcade bar that is Four Quarters.

 YOU MIGHT LIKE: the best Hackney Wick restaurants >

-With historic buildings along the way such as the Abbey Mills Pump House (a Victorian gem).
-Gandhi was also said to have walked this route daily when he stayed in London in the 1930s.
+With historic buildings along the way such as the Abbey Mills Pump House (a Victorian gem), Gandhi was also said to have walked this route daily when he stayed in London in the 1930s.

 The views on The Greenway towards this city are really stunning, including vistas of Canary Wharf, Docklands and the Shard – just remember to watch out for cyclists if you are walking and decide to stop to take pictures.
-Read about the Greenway in our Cycling routes in London – the best scenic rides blog here >

 The Line Sculpture Trail